iosweiliu/learngit/readme.txt

-dasskjfdksjfksGit is a distributed version control system.
+fsdfsafadasskjfdksjfksGit is a distributed version control system.
 Gitdfs is free software.